Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 * Insert visual of plane through three-d data.

 Our three-dimensional minds will not permit us the intuition needed to visualize the extension of this idea into higher dimensions, but it is possible to generalize these concepts mathematically.
 Given a collection of *m* data points (vectors) in *n*-dimensional space, we are looking for a *d*-dimensional **hyperplane**, or an embedding of *d*-dimensional space inside *n*-dimensional space, such that the sum of squared distances from the points to the hyperplane is minimized.

-We will see some biological examples in the next

-* It is impossible to provide visual intuition for extending this concept into higher dimensions, but to generalize our idea for dimension reduction,

-* The mathematics for performing this task is over 100 years old (CITE?) and is called **principal components analysis**; a closely related concept is called **singular value decomposition** by mathematicians.
+By taking the projections of points to their nearest point on the hyperplane, we reduce the dimension of the dataset from *n* to *d*.
+This approach, which is over 100 years old, is called **principal component analysis (PCA)**; a closely related concept called **singular value decomposition** was developed in the 19th century.

+Although PCA is old, it is one of the fundamental tools of statistical analysis in an era defined by growing datasets.
+We will soon apply this approach to reduce the dimensions of our shape space; first, we make a brief aside to discuss a different biological problem in which the application of PCA provided amazing insights.

-## Aside on genotyping: PCA is more powerful than you think
+## Aside on genotyping: PCA is more powerful than you imagine

-* Proof of concept: one of the things that ancestry companies do is sample genotyping markers from individuals.
+* One of the things that ancestry companies do is sample genotyping markers from individuals.
 For example, they are able to detect the nucleotide that an individual has at a single position in their genome.

 * This produces a vector of markers for an individual *v* such that *v*(*i*) is 1 if the individual posssesses the marker and 0 otherwise.
 There are hundreds of thousands of markers used, meaning that this vector inhabits an enormous space.